UDF Examples

 /

--- This is the same UDF, but output arguments are generated automatically
+-- This is the same UDF, but output arguments are automatically generated

 -- to avoid explicit EMITS definition in SELECT.